trentindev/trentindev-gatsby-blog/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
+He is a award winning gaming graphic designer, based in the sunny coast of southwestern France.
 Working as Principal designer at Memotroll